linode/py-metadata/README.md

 ## Usage

-Run ```make build``` to install the metadata client onto your machine.
+Run ```make install``` to install the metadata client onto your machine.
 After doing so, the following code sample can help you quickly get started using this package.

 ```python
 import linode_metadata